OisinDavey/oisindavey.github.io/content/accolades.md

 ## 2024
 > All Ireland Collegiate Programming Contest 4th place.

+> Studentship in geodetics to CERN.

+> Monsignor Spelman Prize for best performance in second year Pure Maths and Theoretical Physics.

+> Offered Graduate machine learning internship at Beyond Inc. (Formerly Overstock).

+> Offered Summer Internships for Maths and Theoretical Physics at Maynooth.

+> Represented Maynooth at the Irish Maths Intervarsities.

 ## 2023
 > Delort prize for outstanding performance in pure maths exams.

-> Huxley prize for best performance in Euclidean Geometry
+> Huxley prize for best performance in Euclidean Geometry.

-> Monsignor Spelman Prize for best performance in second year Maths and Maths Physics
+> Monsignor Spelman Prize for best performance in first year Pure Maths and Theoretical Physics.

 > All Ireland Collegiate Programming Contest 1st place.